 A maternity nurse must be skilled in caring for and teaching new parents how to care for their newborn baby.
-She should be supportive and allow parents time to recover from the birth and be at their best for their baby.
+She should be supportive, allowing parents time to recover from the birth so that they can be at their best for their baby.

 Since a maternity nurse is usually live-in, you will need to provide:

 She will need a private space so she can spend her off-time uninterrupted.
 You will also be responsible for providing meals and food for your maternity nurse because she will have little time for anything besides your baby.

 She is on duty most of the day up to six days a week.
 This is a tough schedule, so it is important you allow sufficient time for her to rest properly in order that she will be refreshed and able to fully attend to your newborn.

 When choosing your maternity nurse, her personality plays a huge role in the decision-making process.
 It is best to start your search early, as many maternity nurses are booked up well in advance.

 Make a list of the key attributes you are looking for and questions to ask the prospective maternity nurse.
 By openly stating your expectations right away, you will soon get a clear idea of who fits best.